GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

             Else
                 Load the file as CommonJS.
-        Else we reach the file system root without finding a package.json Load the file as ESM.
+        Else we reach the file system root without finding a package.json Load the file as CommonJS.
 ```

 The folder containing the located `package.json` and its subfolders are the _package scope,_ and the parent folder is on the other side of a _package boundary._ There can be multiple `package.json` files in a path, creating multiple package boundaries.